 Friesland is the only province in the Netherlands with an official language: Frisian.
 Although many people in Friesland also speak Dutch, many prefer to speak Frisian.
-The official documents in Friesland are drawn up in both Dutch and Frisian, but until recently they were in Dutch.
+The official documents in Friesland are now drawn up in both Dutch and Frisian, but until recently they were in Dutch.
 You may encounter the Frisian language in personal papers or some newspaper articles.

 Good starting points for online research in Friesland:

 - AlleFriezen has an index of all public civil registration records (births, marriages, deaths), population registers, name-taking records, some military records and some criminal records.
 They also have indexes of other sources, including church records, death duties files, and other tax records.
 They have images of court records (search for the name of the municipality as first name and select ‘Nedergerechten’ as type of sources.
 The website has an English version that translates the search pages and field names, not the contents of the database.

 - Tresoar is the Frisian provincial archive and has many online databases, including the civil registration and the records of nametaking in 1811 (with scans).
 The website is available in Dutch only.